German beheaded by Abu Sayyaf militants in Philippines

 Abu Sayyaf announced in November last year that they had kidnapped Kantner and his partner in the waters off Malaysia's Sabah state, according to Philippine officials.

-Merz was shot and killed by the militants soon after, the Philippine News Agency reported.
+Merz was shot and killed by the militants soon after.

 In September, Abu Sayyaf freed a Norwegian man it had held captive for almost a year, according to CNN Philippines.